How Digital Currency and NFT Transactions Are Evolving in 2025

 Key requirements include:

-- AML and consumer protection compliance
+• Compliance with AML and consumer protection

-- Licensing for custodians and asset issuers
+• Licensing for asset issuers and custodians

 If your business operates in the EU or UK, you must now verify whether your activities qualify under MiCA or fall under FCA oversight.
 Penalties for non-compliance are steep – including potential bans and heavy fines.